 In our Reception classes, activities are planned in relation to the “Understanding of the World” area of the Foundation Stage curriculum.
 Children’s progress and achievements are assessed against the Early Learning Goals at the end of the Reception year.
 The activities are planned in a cross curricular way through topic areas to make learning interesting and enjoyable.

 During Key stages 1 and 2, Science is taught through cross curricular topics and also specific subject lessons.
 Wherever possible, links are made between science and other subjects.
 Activities are planned to cover the relevant key science skills and knowledge for each year group, according to the National Curriculum 2014, with particular importance placed on children working practically so that they can make discoveries for themselves.
+For your information, please find a copy of the National Curriculum below.
 Work is recorded in a variety of ways including the use of drawings, charts, graphs and photographs.